rxcle/rxindi-support/v2/help.md

 The conversion behavior is controlled by a "Mapping Mode".
 Rxindi currently offers three:
 - `Default`
 - `Raw`
-- `Classic`

 As the name implies, `Default` is the default mapping mode and active when first installing Rxindi.
-You can change the mapping mode in the Rxindi Panel menu, under `Options` `>` `Mapping Mode`.
+You can change the mapping mode in the Rxindi Options, under `Options` `>` `Mapping Mode`.
 The selected option is saved and used for all following Processing actions.

 Here is an overview on the modes and its effect on the file type: